lucee/Lucee/README-Lucee6.md

 ![Lucee](https://raw.githubusercontent.com/lucee/Lucee/6.0/images/lucee-white.png#gh-dark-mode-only)
 ![Lucee](https://raw.githubusercontent.com/lucee/Lucee/6.0/images/lucee-black.png#gh-light-mode-only)

-# Lucee 6

-Lucee comes with a lot of new features and functionality that improve your interaction with Lucee both directly, through new features, and indirectly, by enhancing the existing ones.
+Lucee 6 comes with a lot of new features and functionality that improve your interaction with Lucee both directly, through new features, and indirectly, by enhancing the existing ones.
 The focus, as always, is not simply to add functionality that you can achieve yourself with CFML code, but to enhance the language itself.

 Stay tuned as we explore the exciting world of Lucee 6.
 Get ready to elevate your CFML game with the latest and greatest.

-## Java
+# Java

 Lucee now offers an array of enhanced functionalities for a more seamless integration between Lucee and Java applications and code.

-### Java Code inside CFML!
+## Java Code inside CFML!

 In Lucee 6 you have the flexibility to incorporate Java code directly within your CFML code opening up new possibilities for seamless integration.